ryanfitzer/ViewportJS/readme.md

 # ViewportJS #

 An unassuming, no-frills tool to use your responsive viewports in JavaScript.
-Unlike `window.matchMedia`, ViewportJS does not expose an API for subscribing to viewport changes (currently in the works).
-Instead, ViewportJS provides a simple tool for querying info on your viewports by name.
+ViewportJS exposes an API for querying and/or subscribing to viewport changes.

 - Uses [UMD](https://github.com/umdjs/umd).
 - No dependency on `window.matchMedia`.
+- Tested in IE7-11, Safari, Firefox, Chrome, Mobile Safari, Chrome Android (4.2.2)